sveinbjornt/searchfs/README.md

 According to some basic benchmarks, `searchfs` runs up to **100x** faster than `find` when performing full-volume search on APFS filesystems, and even faster on HFS+.
+This can be tested with the `benchmark.sh` script.

-Although I have yet to test this properly, `searchfs` is probably *much* *much* faster than `find` on hard disk drives, which have higher seek times.
+Although I have yet to test this properly, it’s is probably *much* *much* faster than `find` on hard disk drives, which have higher seek times.
-It is also very fast indeed on file systems with a small number of files.

 ## Testing